radiantearth/community-sprints/11052019-arlignton-va/agenda.md

 The backup zoom meeting that we are using when the main system is flaky is https://planet.zoom.us/j/8171436529.
-When we use this with the main screen, audio will still come from the cisco conference, and in-person people will be using the cisco system to present on the big screen,
+When we use this with the main screen, audio will still come from the cisco conference, and in-person people will be using the cisco system to present on the big screen.

 The main hub of activity will likely be the [features-stac-sprint](https://gitter.im/opengeospatial/features-stac-sprint) channel on gitter.
 If the dial in is not working then check there, as we may do a backup option.